bcwhite-code/brians-blueprints/self-building-spacex.md

 be hand-crafted and dumped into the logistics network via "trash slots" and others will have to be produced in space.

+The Mall is not "fire and forget".
+It'll need manual updates as the game progresses:

+* Re-place the blueprint with shift-click as new technologies are researched.
+* Upgrade assemblers and inserters for things that are in short supply.
+* When lubricant is brought by train, reverse the pump where it is produced locally so the resources can be used for other things.
+* Hand-feed life-support assemblers (including hand-crafting the lifesupport facilities) to create the necessary canisters.

+#### "Personal" Cargo Rocket

+The included cargo rocket allows for travel to orbit and other planets and is largely automated for the loading.
+Apply a signal via green wire to the substation, put a capsule in the silo (a couple can be found in the nav-sats block), and it'll request everything by bots.
+When it's full (the blue chest shows no outstanding requests), turn on the "load" combinator to move it all to the rocket.
+When that finishes, get in and go.

+There are a few combinators included that can be turned on for first trips to orbit and to neighboring planets for the purpose of setting up core mining.
+The rest is left as an exercise to the player.

+Obviously, some things aren't produced by the Mall.
+You'll have to find some way to bring them from where they are produced and drop them in the big warehouse (extras will be removed and taken away by bots).

+Upon returning, turn off the config combinators and the "load" combinator before putting another capsule in the silo.

+There are a few things on one side for loading capsules, barrels of rocket fuel, and packed cargo sections for taking the supplies necessary to create "return" rockets but in the beginning, it's easiest and cheapest to use the "emergency burn" feature of the capsule.

+### Off-World Supply